The Saint Strikes Back: Plot

-While dancing at a New Year's party, the Saint spots an agent of Valerie Travers preparing to shoot someone, so Templar guns him down first at the stroke of midnight.
+While dancing at a San Francisco New Year's party, the Saint spots an agent of Valerie Travers preparing to shoot someone, so Templar guns him down first at the stroke of midnight.
 Templar is placed by witnesses at the scene, so the San Francisco police request the assistance of Inspector Henry Fernack (Jonathan Hale) of the NYPD.
 Before Fernack can leave, the Saint arrives in New York and accompanies him to the West Coast.

 Travers' father had been a police inspector whose efficiency caused trouble for a mysterious criminal mastermind named Waldeman.
 When a large sum of money was found in his safe deposit box, however, he was fired on suspicion of working for Waldeman and committed suicide.
 Travers is determined to clear his name by any means necessary.
 The Saint takes up her cause, despite her hostility for his interference in her plans and her suspicions about his motives.
 Templar gets the cooperation of the police commissioner, over the objections of Chief Inspector Webster and criminologist Cullis, who wonder if the Saint is Waldeman himself.

 Templar and Travers cross paths again when the trail leads to Martin Eastman, a noted philanthropist and seemingly-irreproachable citizen, whom they both suspect is linked to Waldeman in some way, and who turns out to be the false front for Waldeman's crime ring.
 Templar forces Travers and her gang to drive away, and aids her burglar, Zipper Dyson, in robbing Eastman's safe of a large sum of money.
 The serial numbers confirm that it was stolen in a robbery perpetrated by Waldeman.
 Eastman contacts Cullis instead of reporting the theft, so Templar and Fernack know that Cullis is working for Waldeman.
 Templar leaves without Fernack to warn Travers before Cullis can murder her (in the belief that she stole the money to expose him), then flees with her after being forced to kill one of Travers' henchmen in self-defense.
 At that point, Fernack is convinced Templar is Waldeman.

 The next morning, Templar replaces the stolen money in Eastman's safe, guaranteeing he will be exposed as Waldeman's front man, though he is killed fleeing his house.
 That night, Templar and Travers return to his apartment, where Fernack is waiting for them, as Templar expects, and they ultimately lure him to Cullis' apartment, which the police have wired in accord with Templar's trap.
 Travers tricks Cullis into admitting that he framed her father under the pretense that she will give him the money, while Templar is confronted by Waldeman in the kitchen.
 Fernack arrives in time to shoot the mastermind dead, and Cullis is arrested by the police, with Travers and Templar parting with her gratitude for Templar's having helped clear her father's name.